goatoush/HappyBird/README.md

 # **Happy Bird**: All About Birds

 ## Introduction

 Happy Bird is an app where you can browse, search and favorite almost every bird in eBird's API and see certain information about them such as
 - Common name
 - Scientific name
 - Order
 - Family
 - A certain amount of images if available

 and in future

 - Region
 - Location on a map

+It is built using Swift and used eBird and Flickr APIs and user location to show bird sightings nearby on a map.
 ***
 ## Relation to CS50

 Happy Bird was built as the Final Project for CS50 to reflect all that has been learned through out the previous problem sets like dealing with memory, arrays, algorithms and data structures.
 A lot of the python syntax was used in swift, and the iOS track really helped with the making of the app.
+In future this app will help scientists keep track of bird population by submiting checklists to FeederWatch.
 ***
 ## Challenges